berichan/SysBot.NET-Mobile/README.md

 ### Q & A ###

+**Why has this been archived?**

+As of .NET6, Microsoft has introduced the MAUI platform for multi-OS deployment of applications.
+SysBot.NET will likely get a MAUI project and frontend so this Xamarin/Mono front end is no longer required.

+Legacy FAQ below.

 **What is this?**

 [SysBot.NET](https://github.com/kwsch/SysBot.NET) with a Xamarin.Forms frontend for the UI.
 Contains both the [SysBot.Pokemon](https://github.com/kwsch/SysBot.NET) and [SysBot.AnimalCrossing](https://github.com/kwsch/SysBot.AnimalCrossing) core.